-Trucks Trains Barges/coasters Vessels Sampling point Representative sample should be taken at loading or unloading of the transport means Batchmax size 1 final sample 1 final sample Datchinax Size 1000 mt 1500 mt per barge per hold Minimum number of incremental samples Minimum 5 incremental samples per truck when weight of truck <15 mt.
+Trucks Trains Barges/coasters Vessels Representative sample should be taken at loading or unloading of the Sampling point transport means 6 Batchmax size 1 final sample 1 final sample 1 final sample Datchinax Size 1000 mt per train per barge per hold Minimum number of incremental samples Minimum 5 incremental samples per truck when weight of truck <15 mt.
 Minimum 8 incremental samples per truck when truck weight >15 mt.
 A minimum of 40 incremental samples should be taken per parcel of various trucks.
-Minimum 20 incremental samples every 500 metric tons sub lot, ensuring a minimum of 40 incremental samples in case the parcel is below 1000 mt Weight of each incremental sample Max 1 kg Minimum bulk aggregate sample per lot Min 20 kg sample per sub-lot of 500 mt (batch size 0 to 5000 mt) or min 30 kg per sub-lot of 1000 mt (batch size 5001 to 10 000 mt) Final sample Min 1 sample of min 4kg to be fully grinded by the laboratory and well homogenized before extraction of the final sample (at least 500 grams).
+Minimum 5 mental samples r truck when tht of truck <15 mt.
+Minimum incremental ples per truck n truck weight >15 mt. hinimum of 40 mental samples Id be taken per rcel of various Weight of each incremental sample Max 1 kg Minimum bulk aggregate sample per lot Min 20 kg sample per sub-lot of 500 mt (batch size 0 to 5000 mt) or min 30 kg per sub-lot of 1000 mt (batch size 5001 to 10 000 mt) Final sample Min 1 sample of min 4 kg to be fully grinded by the laboratory and well homogenized before extraction of the final sample (at least 500 grams).
 (For contractual samples required for analysis tests and arbitration purpose as of GAFTA Sampling Rules No. 124: min.
 10kg) Sample for the The sample for the analysis is prepared from the final sample.
-The remains analysis of the final sample have to be retained for re-analysis Analyses To be done by laboratory accredited according ISO 17025 Sampling To be done by an inspection company accredited according to ISO 17020or according an ISO 9001 certified + GAFTA approved body
+The remains analysis of the final sample have to be retained for re-analysis Analyses redited according IS Sampling 7 To be done by an inspection company accredited according to ISO 17020or according an ISO 9001 certified + GAFTA approved body